 We are rooted in our history, but stand boldly at the forefront of progressive theological discourse and interfaith dialogue.
 We are one of the leading multicultural churches in the United States and stand firmly for LGBTI equality, including same sex marriage.

-For more information on The Collegiate Churches of NY visit collegiatechurch.org.
+For more information on The Collegiate Churches of New York visit collegiatechurch.org.